top of page

 the digital nomad,

-the elderly lady,
+the elderly neighbor,

-the creative young man,
+the creative young artist,

-They experience diversity
+They experience diversity naturally.

-They see how people interact,
+They see how people cooperate,

-This is how a natural, healthy social environment emerges,
+This creates a healthy social world

-Unfolding instead of pressure.
+Growth instead of pressure.

 Eden gives children space